-You can easily access Luxembourg by car or train from its neighboring countries.
-The Luxembourg Findel Airport has a good number of routes to most European big cities, however, there are very few flights to other continents.
+You can easily access the country by car or train from its neighboring countries.
+The Findel Airport has a good number of routes to most European big cities, however, there are very few flights to other continents.
 Low cost companies have a timid, yet important number of routes to the Luxembourg Airport.

 Best Places to Stay in Luxembourg

 Luxembourg city is probably the ideal place for a short stay in Luxembourg.
 The city itself is small and most attractions are at a walking distance from one another.
 There are two beautiful and pleasant quarters, which I consider the best places to stay in Luxembourg city: Ville Haute (Uewerstad), Gare (Garer Quartier).

 Ville Haute is the most central quarter in Luxembourg, with beautiful architecture and a welcoming atmosphere.
 The Ville Haute quarter has a number of important buildings, including the Grand Ducal Palace, the official residence of the Grand Duke, it is certainly one of the best areas to stay in the country.

 The Gare quarter has its name from the Railway Station (Gare de Luxembourg).
 It has an ideal location if you arriving by train, with a great variety of hotels and restaurants in this area.
 You can check the Luxembourg Railways website for timetables and tickets.